 Sargeant turns the fire off under the stock pot.
 His mother bathed him in a pot no bigger than that.
 In Haven where he was born in the sod house his grandfather built.
 The house he lives in now is much bigger, much better and this town is resplendent compared to Haven, Oklahoma, which, divided and contentious, ate itself alive by 1950.

 That is why they are here in this Convent.
 To make sure it never happens again.
 That nothing inside or out brings rot to the one all=black town worth the pain.
 All the others he knew about merged with white towns, or, if they didn't, shriveled into tracery: foundation outlines marked by the way grass grew there, wallpaper turned negative behind missing windowpanes, schoolhouse floors moved aside by elder trees growing toward the bellhousing.
 Five thousand citizens in 1900 becoming twelve hundred by 1930.
-Then five hundred, then eighty as cotton collapsed or railroad companies laid their tracks elsewhere.
-Subsistence farmng, once the only bounty a large family needed, became just scrap farming as each married son got his bit which had to be broken up into more pieces for his children until finally the owners of the bits and pieces who had not just walked off in disgust, welcomed any offer from a white speculator, so eager were they to get away and try someplace else.
-A big city this time, or a small town--anywhere that was already built.
+Then arced from had gone from its feet to its trees to belly the lad gians the does stood tall in 1889 were on their knee in 1980 and crawling by 1948, or merged with or merged with or herrise, like Haven, they had five hundred, then eighty as cotton collapsed or railroad companies laid their tracks elsewhere.
+Subsistence farming, once the only bounty a large family needed, became just scrap farming as each married son got his bit which had to be broken up into more pieces for his children until finally the owners of the bits and pieces who had not just walked off in disgust, welcomed any offer from a white speculator, so eager were they to get away and try someplace else.
+A big city this time, or a small town-anywhere that was already built.